webstack-builders/webstackbuilders.com/web/README.md

 ## Babel

-The default Gatsby Babel configuration is over-ridden to allow for the decorators proposal and browser targeting
+The default Gatsby Babel configuration is over-ridden to allow for the decorators proposal and browser targeting.

+## `web/tsconfig.json`

+This file is included for NPM to use when running ESLint from the command line.
+It is *not* used by Gatsby's toolchain.

 ## TypeScript and Gatsby Config Files